 News & Specials–Vivace 2025

-Neuro Retreat for sustainable performance & well-being on November 8, 2025
+Neuro Retreat for sustainable performance and well-being on November 8, 2025

-Your body can only work as efficiently as your brain controls it.
+Your body can only function as efficiently as your brain controls it.
 But what happens when your nervous system processes incorrect or incomplete information?
-This is exactly where the neurocentric method comes in: through targeted training, you optimize your movement control, increase your performance, and prevent injuries.
+This is exactly where the neurocentric method comes in: Through targeted training, you optimize your motor control, boost your performance, and prevent injuries.
 Experience how even small changes can have a big impact—for more strength, control, and faster recovery.

-This workshop is aimed at anyone who wants to improve their physical performance in a targeted manner – whether in sports or everyday life.
-A former competitive athlete shares valuable knowledge and practical strategies for optimally supporting the body.
-Learn what your body needs for more energy and strength, what happens during training, and how you can speed up your recovery.
+This workshop is designed for anyone who wants to specifically improve their physical performance—whether in sports or in everyday life.
+A former competitive athlete shares valuable insights and practical strategies for optimally supporting the body.
+Learn what your body needs for more energy and strength, what happens during training, and how you can accelerate your recovery.

 ––––––